daknuett/py_register_machine/README.md

 # py_register_machine
-a register machine written in c and python3
+a register machine written in python3

-You can write programs for the machine using some kind of assembly language.
+You can write programs for the machine using the KASM assembly language.
 Compile it using the assembler.py package.

 (C) 2015 Daniel Knuettel